ajsmith607/memills/content/family-of-edward-hallock-mills/mills-james-wheelock.md

 {{% fig "staten-island/1874-beers-map-cropped-churches" "800" /%}}

 Finally, Samuel J. Wood Library at Weill Cornell Medicine has records starting from 1854 from the Nursery and Child’s Hospital, and I contacted them about a search for James.
-This was a unlikelihood anyway, and became moot as even to search for him, they required the very information I was looking for: exact date of death, death certificate, etc., and even then, I would have to sign and agreement to de-identify the information, defeating the purpose.
+This was a unlikelihood anyway, and became moot as even to search for him, they required the very information I was looking for: exact date of death, death certificate, etc., and even then, I would have to sign an agreement to de-identify the information, defeating the purpose.

 (The Staten Island “country branch” of the hospital didn’t open until 1869.)